matteolobello/compass.js/README.md

 # compass.js
-Compass.js (Web Comppnenets Edition) is a lightweight JavaScript library based on LitElement that allows you to easily build single-page applications.
+Compass.js (Web Components Edition) is a lightweight JavaScript library based on LitElement that allows you to easily build single page applications.
 <br>
 <a href="https://musing-minsky-b105b4.netlify.com">Show example page</a>